- Director of Interventional and Endovascular Neurosurgery

 - American Board of Radiology

-Dr. Olan’s clinical and research interests involve the endovascular treatment of cerebrovascular disorders, including the treatment of cerebral aneurysms, arteriovenous malformations, and the treatment of stroke.
+Board-certified in Radiology, Dr. Olan’s clinical and research interests involve the endovascular treatment of cerebrovascular disorders, including the treatment of cerebral aneurysms, arteriovenous malformations, and the treatment of stroke.
 He performs aneurysm coiling, extra-cranial and intra-cranial artery stenting, embolization of AVM, and embolization of head/neck tumors.
 In addition he has interests in the interventional treatment of spinal disorders.
-He serves as director of interventional and endovascular neurosurgery.

 Dr. Olan has published extensively on minimally invasive spinal interventions, endovascular treatments, and cervical abnormalities.
-He lecturers instructs on minimally invasive spinal techniques and is involved in the development of many devices in the spinal arena.
-He has also published and lectured on cerebrovascular abnormalities, especially revascularization, and stroke prevention and treatment.
+His lectures instruct on minimally invasive spinal techniques and he is involved in the development of many devices in the spinal arena.
+He also publishes and lectures on cerebrovascular abnormalities, especially revascularization, and stroke prevention and treatment.